Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Minoan palace centers were divided into numerous zones for civic, storage, and production purposes; they also had a central, ceremonial courtyard.

-Discuss the architectural design of Minoan "palaces."
+Discuss the architectural design of Minoan palaces

 The complex at Phaistos bears many similarities with its counterpart at Knossos, although it is smaller.

-The most well known and excavated architectural buildings of the Minoans were the administrative "palace" centers.
+The most well known and excavated architectural buildings of the Minoans were the administrative palace centers.

 When Sir Arthur Evans first excavated at Knossos, not only did he mistakenly believe he was looking at the legendary labyrinth of King Minos, he also thought he was excavating a palace.
 However, the small rooms and excavation of large pithoi, storage vessels, and archives led researchers to believe that these palaces were actually administrative centers.
-Even so, the name became ingrained, and these large, communal buildings across Crete are now known as palaces.
+Even so, the name became ingrained, and these large, communal buildings across Crete are known as palaces.

 The Complex at Knossos

-Several small tripartite shrines surrounded the courtyard.
-The numerous corridors and rooms of the palace center created multiple areas for storage, meeting rooms, shrines, and workshops.
+Several small tripartite shrines surround the courtyard.
+The numerous corridors and rooms of the palace center create multiple areas for storage, meeting rooms, shrines, and workshops.

 Their architectural columns are uniquely constructed and easily identified as Minoan.
-These were constructed from wood, as opposed to stone, and tapered at the bottom.
+They are constructed from wood, as opposed to stone, and are tapered at the bottom.
 They stood on stone bases and had large, bulbous tops, now known as cushion capitals.
 The Minoans painted their columns bright red and the capitals were often painted black.

 Phaistos was inhabited from about 4000 BCE.
 A palatial complex, dating from the Middle Bronze Age, was destroyed by an earthquake during the Late Bronze Age.
 Knossos, along with other Minoan sites, was destroyed at that time.
 The palace was rebuilt toward the end of the Late Bronze Age.

 The old palace was destroyed three times in a time period of about three centuries.
-After the first and second disaster, reconstruction and repairs were made, so there are distinguished three construction phases.
+After the first and second disaster, reconstruction and repairs were made, so there are three, identifiable construction phases.
 Around 1400 BCE, the invading Achaeans destroyed Phaistos, as well as Knossos.
 The palace appears to have been unused thereafter.

-Two additional palaces apparently were built during the Middle and Late Minoan periods.
-The older looks like the Palace at Knossos, although the Phaistos complex is smaller.
-On its ruins (probably destroyed by an earthquake around 1600 BCE), Late Minoan builders constructed a larger palace consisted of several rooms separated by columns.
+Two additional palaces were built during the Middle and Late Minoan periods.
+The older one looks like the palace at Knossos, although the Phaistos complex is smaller.
+On its ruins (probably destroyed by an earthquake around 1600 BCE), the Late-Minoan builders constructed a larger palace had several rooms separated by columns.

-Like the complex at Knossos, the complex at Phaistos is arranged around a central courtyard and held grand staircases that led to areas believed to be a theatre, ceremonial spaces, and official apartments.
+Like the complex at Knossos, the complex at Phaistos is arranged around a central courtyard and held grand staircases that led to areas believed to be a theater, ceremonial spaces, and official apartments.
 Materials such as gypsum and alabaster added to the luxurious appearance of the interior.